Cyrill Demian: The construction of Demian's accordion

 With the cover of the bellows, the entire instrument may be doubled, in order to play more chords or more single tones, in this case, keyboard, the bellows remain in the middle, while each hand controls in turn, either the claves or the bellows.

 The above-mentioned duplication of the instrument or adding more chords, would not make anything better to anybody, or give something new, as only the parts would increase, and the instrument more expensive and heavier.
 The instrument costs 12 to 16/M M, the difference in price results in a more elegant or worse-looking appearance.

 "We think that it is the most excellent innovation, that with one claves, a complete chord can be played."

 In popular culture

 In the comic strip Garfield, Jon states that Demian is his hero.

-In the colombian novel Antes del Juglar, the author makes a fictional narrative about the making of the accordion, taking Cyrill Demian's son, Guido Demian, as central character.
+In the colombian novel Antes del Juglar, the author makes a fictional narrative about the making of the accordion taking Cyrill Demian and his son, Guido Demian, as central characters.